genyrosk/genyrosk.github.io/content/posts/python-decorators/index.md

     result:  API response

-## Decorators that accept arguments
+### Decorators that accept arguments

-"Can we pass arguments to the decorator itself ?" you might ask.
-The answer is yes !
+"Can we pass arguments to the decorator itself?" you might ask.
+The answer is yes!
 But we would have to do some additional modifications to allow our decorator to accept arguments.
 Let's say you would want this function to sometimes print seconds, while other times you would rather have it print milliseconds.

 ```python